laul7klau/kubernetes-aws/README.md

 # kubernetes-aws
+This repository is a step by step guide for the QUICK deployment of NGINX Ingress Controller or BIG-IP Controller Ingress Service for Kubernetes.

+Map:
+- **kubernetes-aws**:
-This section describes the steps to deploy a Kubernetes cluster on AWS based on the configuration in kube-cluster.yaml.
+  Perform the steps in this README.md first to first deploy a Kubernetes cluster on AWS.
+     - **nginx**: Perform the steps here to deploy NGINX ingress controller.
+     OR
+     - **bigip-ctrl-ingress**: Perform the steps here if you want to deploy BIG-IP CIS.

 ## Pre-requisites:
 1. Install aws cli on your client device.
 Refer to [Installing AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)